LanVukusic/RaspiGPS/README.md

 * Contact me if you find that your device works

 ### Pinout:
-Pins on the raspberry are labeled according to the diagram below, referenced with numbers running from 1 to 40
+Pins on the raspberry are labeled according to the diagram below, referenced with numbers from 1 to 40

 <img src="https://raw.githubusercontent.com/LanVukusic/RaspiGPS/master/pinout.png" width="800">